-For the years ended December 31, 2021, the amount of hedging instrument settlements recognized as prepayments for equipment were \$99,507 thousand and \$81,111 thousand, respectively.
+For the years ended December 31, 2022 and 2021, the amounts of hedging instrument settlements recognized as prepayments for equipment were \$101,626 thousand and \$99,507 thousand, respectively.

 7. FINANCIAL INSTRUMENTS AT FAIR VALUE THROUGH PROFIT OR LOSS (FVTPL)